 Set up Two-Factor authentication

 It is possible to set up Two-factor authentication (also known as 2FA or MFA) method to login into your Peakon Dashboard.
-This secures your account against attacks, as you'll require both your password and a login code that will be sent to your phone, through Authy app.
+This helps secure your account against attacks, as you'll require both your password and a login code that will be sent to your phone, through Authy app.

 To set it up, follow these steps:

-- Go to your Profile, by clicking on your name at the top-left of your dashboard;
+- Go to your Profile, by clicking on your name at the top-right of your dashboard;

 - In this tab enter your phone number in the 2-factor authentication section;